messerly/grav-easy-social-buttons/README.md

 ### Manual Installation

 To install this plugin, download the zip version of this repository and unzip it under `/your/site/grav/user/plugins`.
-Then, rename the folder to `grav-frontend-edit-button`.
+Then, rename the folder to `easy-social-buttons`.
 You can find these files on [GitHub](https://github.com/enovision/grav-easy-social-buttons) or via [GetGrav.org](http://getgrav.org/downloads/plugins#extras).

 You should now have all the plugin files under